openhpclgw/roc_grid_simulation/README.md

 as:

 ```
-$ python3 test.py 20
+$ python3 test.py 2
 ```

-where 20 is the mesh size.
+where 2 is the starting mesh size.
+The code will solve increasing meshes from 2,3,4,... up to the problem size N. Currently N is a 32 by 32 square

 # Files in Repo